-The County agrees that the Preemptive Roadway Work is sufficient to offset the expected damages to these County roads as a result of all Project work, including the work involving heavy loading.
-Following completion of the Preemptive Roadway Work, County shall be responsible for maintenance of these roads in a good and serviceable condition consistent with applicable maintenance standards.
+Following the completion of the post-dam removal roadway work, and any additional work deemed necessary through a Supplemental Mitigation Plan, as specified in Section 6, the County shall be responsible for maintenance of these roads in a good and serviceable condition consistent with applicable maintenance standards.
 Such maintenance will be subject to the availability of funding for such repairs (which funding is anticipated to be appropriated by the County Board of Supervisors at levels roughly consistent with historical funding for repair of the relevant roads), and by such methods as determined by the County.

 The County shall continue to plow snow on Copco Road at the County’s expense at the current level of service, which is as follows: Primary Plow Route (Standard Initial plow route) – Hornbrook to Fish Hatchery.
 Secondary Route (Plowed when time allows) – Fish Hatchery to Power Plant/City Water Source (below Fall Creek), a request to plow an additional two-mile section may be made by KRRC Contractor and will be plowed as soon as time and resources allow.

 The County shall monitor and approve the work completed by KRRC Contractor or its sub-contractors for acceptance, which such approval shall not be unreasonably delayed, conditioned or denied.
 Any costs incurred by the County in monitoring or approving the work (“Monitoring and Approval Costs”) shall be reimbursed by KRRC in accordance with Section 9 of this Exhibit A.

-Section 6 of Exhibit A of the Memorandum of Understanding (“MOU”), shall be amended to read as follows:
+Section 6 of Exhibit A of the Memorandum of Understanding (“MOU”), is amended to read as follows:

 Section 6.
 Existing Conditions Verification - Process for Pre/Post Construction

-Surveys to Document Road Condition.
+Surveys to Document Road Condition; Repair of Significant Damage.

-The Parties agree and intend that Preemptive Roadway Work is sufficient to offset all

-expected damages to Ager Road, Copco Road, Yreka Ager Road, and Ager Beswick Rd

-(collectively, the Designated Roads) as a result of all Project work, including work involving

-heavy loading.
-Prior to the completion of the Preemptive Roadway Work, which will be prior

-to the commencement of Project work involving heavy loading, KRRC Contractor will document existing condition of the Designated Roads using a video survey and associated plan markup documentation.
+Prior to the commencement of Project work involving heavy loading, KRRC Contractor will document existing condition of the Designated Roads using a video survey and associated plan markup documentation.
 This survey and documentation will serve as the base roadway condition of the Designated Roads.

+If, prior to the completion of dam removal and associated equipment demobilization, the Parties agree that the Project work has caused significant damage (materially in excess of wear and tear expected as a result of the heavy hauling) to the Designated Roads making the roads unsafe for public use, then KRRC Contractor shall promptly propose a repair plan to repair the Project-caused damage to the Designated Roads (Road Failure Mitigation Plan).
+Subject to County acceptance, KRRC Contractor shall undertake repair per the plan, , at no cost to the County.